abhishek-g-suresh/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       The following command stores the inventory of nodes and switches (fabric and management) in the database.

       ```
-      cm cvt config create -t all --mgmt_username 'uname' --mgmt_password 'passwd'  --fabric_username --load_xname /root/xnames.csv --architecture '<architecture>'
+      cm cvt config create -t all --mgmt_username 'uname' --mgmt_password 'passwd' --load_xname /root/xnames.csv --architecture '<architecture>'
       ```

-   1. Save the generated seed files (`switch_metadata.csv`, `application_node_config.yaml`, `hmn_connections.json`, `ncn_metadata.csv`,), paddlefile (`cvt-ccj.json`) and `cvt.json`.
+   1. Save the generated seed files (`switch_metadata.csv`, `application_node_config.yaml`, `hmn_connections.json`, `ncn_metadata.csv`), paddlefile (`cvt-ccj.json`) and `cvt.json`.
 The seed files (or configuration payload files) and paddlefile will be used later during the CSM installation process so they can be saved/backed up in a persistent storage.

 ## CleanUp (Optional)